 If you’re a Film and Video Production major the perfect horror film for you might be…

 “DIARY OF THE DEAD” (2007)

 Shot in the same style as “The Blair Witch Project,” this movie follows a crew of Pennsylvania film students who are shooting a horror film in the woods.
 When reports begin coming in that the dead are becoming flesh-eating zombies, the students cross their home state looking for survivors.
 Eventually, they take refuge at a secluded mansion where the hero “Jason” continues to chronicle their fight for survival.
 This film was directed by the late George A. Romero-making this the fifth installment in his zombie sage that began with “Night of the Living Dead” (1968).

-If your major is Hotel & Restaurant Management then the ideal horror film for you might be…
+If your major is Hospitality & Events Management then the ideal horror film for you might be…

 “THE SHINING” (1980)

 In hopes of overcoming a serious case of writer’s block, former school teacher Jack Torrance decides to accept a position as a winter caretaker at the isolated Overlook Hotel in Colorado.
 Once he’s hired, Jack, his wife Wendy and their son Danny settle into the massive hotel for what seems like a long cold boring winter.
 But unbeknownst to Jack, Danny has been having psychic premonitions of impending doom that somehow involve the hotel.
 Gradually, each member of the family begins to have encounters with a series of ghosts-all of whom died horribly at the hotel.